 Deposit Rules

 The rules on tenancy deposits remain largely the same, but they are worth restating.
 You can take a maximum deposit of five weeks' rent where the annual rent is under 50,000 pounds, or six weeks' rent where it is 50,000 pounds or more.
 The deposit must be protected in a government-approved scheme within 30 days of receipt.
 You can only request a maximum of one month's rent in advance.
 These limits are unchanged from the Tenant Fees Act 2019 and continue to apply under the RRA.
+For the full breakdown, see our deposit protection guide and the rent in advance rules under the RRA.

 Written Statement of Terms